-The rise of SD line means high volatility and vice versa.
 Traders need to know that periods of market activity and calm usually alternate each other, and the price tends to return to the average level every time:

-- The rise of SD line means high volatility because closing price and average closing price significantly differ.
+- The rise of the SD line means high volatility because the closing price and the average closing price significantly differ.
 Extreme Standard Deviation highs warn that the current activity will soon calm down and will be followed by a period of consolidation.

-- The decline of SD line means low volatility (prices are stable).
+- The decline of the SD line means low volatility, the market is inactive (prices are stable).
 Extreme SD lows may signal the forthcoming market move.